giuntoli-group/nmm-week1/README.md

    - The log file is saved in a YAML format, which can be loaded into a Pandas DataFrame for easy manipulation.
 See the code snippet [here](https://docs.lammps.org/Howto_structured_data.html#extracting-data-from-log-file), and load the thermodynamic information into ypur Pyhton environment

 3c. **Beadspring Analytics**
-   - Go to [beadspring](https://github.com/utkugurel/beadspring) repository and follow the installlation instructions.
-The package is not published on PyPI yet, so you have to install it within your environment from the source code.
-If any of the steps is not clear, please contact Utku
+   - You have already installed [beadspring](https://github.com/utkugurel/beadspring).
+If it somehow doesn't work, please contact Utku
    - You will find a minimally working example analysis script on the beadspring repo.
 Try to replicate it for your system.
    - Note that we rely on multiple Python packages and you might want to check certain functionalities within their documentation pages.
 You will find an incomplete list of those at the end of beadspring README.
    - Compute and report the radial distribution function and the mean squared displacement.